michaelsprice/LinuxServerConfiguration/README.md

 - Click Download.
 - Click Save.
 - Open terminal on your local machine, cd into the directory where it's downloaded.
-- run `chmod 600 <nameoffile>` to restrict the file permission to nobody from any group or from the outside world.
+- run `chmod 600 <nameoffile>` to restrict the file permission to nobody from any group and from the outside world.
 - Change the name of the file to 'lightsail_key.rsa'
 - `ssh -i lightsail_key.rsa ubuntu@<publicIP>`
 - Type yes if prompted.